Download a free trial to find out which Altium software best suits your needs

 The IPC® Compliant Footprint Wizard dimensions PQFP courtyard

-Library models for each part are built from component vendor datasheets.
-Dimensions are carefully used to build the library models for placement during circuit board layout.
+PCB library models for each part are built from component vendor datasheets.
+Dimensions are carefully used to build the circuit board library models for placement during circuit board layout.
 Additionally, IPC standards build footprints to enable successful soldering for each conductive lead from the component to the board.
 Finally, the IPC standard specifies a courtyard that encompasses the entire part and footprint to give printed circuit board layout software enough dedicated room for successful assembly.

 Now that you understand the importance of unified libraries, let’s take a look at Altium Designer’s IPC® Compliant Footprint Wizard in building component models.